spruceid/rebase/README.md

 The `demo` directory includes a Cloudflare Worker that acts as a server-side witness (`demo/witness`) and a front-end UI for interacting with the witness (`demo/dapp`).
 Installation and usage instructions are found in those respective directories, but the high-level overview is given here.

 The Cloudflare Worker acts a proof-of-concept that Rebase can be packaged for WASM environments, including the browser.
 Otherwise, it essentially functions as a tiny HTTP server.
-It contains 2 routes, `/statement`, where the client is expected to post a struct that implements `Statement` and then receives the generated statement from the witness and `/witness` where a struct that implements `Proof` is posted, and the witness uses its generator to produce a VC (assuming all the details check out).
+It contains 3 routes, `/instructions` where the client can retrieve user-facing instructions for a witness flow along with JSON schema representations of the expected user input, `/statement`, where the client is expected to post a struct that implements `Statement` and then receives the generated statement from the witness and `/witness` where a struct that implements `Proof` is posted, and the witness uses its generator to produce a VC (assuming all the details check out).

 The UI is a thin client that simply gathers the information required to generate the statement, interacts with browser extensions to get the user to sign the statement, informs the user where to post the statement (if necessary), then gathers the information on the location of the post (again, if necessary), returns it to the witness for a VC, then displays the VC and allows the user to download it.